wolfospealain/hardlink/README.md

 # HardlinkPy
 Scan for and hardlink identical files.
+Rewritten in Python 3 object-oriented code: with a new database structure and algorithm development for complete single-pass hardlinking.

 ## Install (Linux)
 ```sudo python3 ./hardlink.py --install```